-Select Legacy printer names to use old-style client printer names and preserve backward compatibility for users or groups using MetaFrame Presentation Server 3.0 or earlier.
+Select Legacy printer names to use old-style client printer names and to preserve backward compatibility with legacy printers names as present in the XenApp and XenDesktop versions of the product.
+You can use this option with the current, Citrix Virtual Apps and Desktops versions of the product.
 An example of a legacy printer name is “Client/clientname#/HPLaserJet 4.”
 This option is less secure.

 Direct connections to print servers

-This setting enables or disables direct connections from the virtual desktop or server hosting applications to a print server for client printers hosted on an accessible network share.
+This setting enables or disables direct connections from the virtual desktop or server-hosting applications to a print server for client printers.
+Here, the client printers are hosted on an accessible network share.

 By default, direct connections are enabled.